jrladd/CIS241/workshops/_posts/2022-09-08-movie-dialogue-2.md

 date:   2022-09-07 2:00:00 -0400
 show_date: false
 ---
-**Complete by: Sunday 11 Sept. at 11:59pm**
+**Complete by: Tuesday 14 Feb. at 9am**

 This is our second weekly in-class "workshop" assignment.
 Typically, you'll download a Jupyter Notebook file and a dataset, and you'll work on the assignment in class on Thursday.
 Sometimes you'll be able to finish the assignment by the end of class, and other times they will take longer.
-You'll turn in the assignment by midnight on the following Sunday: go to the "Drop Box" section of Sakai and submit the file to my Sakai folder.
+You'll submit the finished notebook to the Sakai assignment by 9am the following Tuesday.

 This week we're continuing our work on a data set of dialogue in movies.